Hydroxyzine is an antihistamine. It is taken to relieve itching.

 Do not keep out-of-date or unwanted medicines.
 Take them to your local pharmacy which will dispose of them for you.

 If you have any questions about this medicine ask your pharmacist.

 Did you find this information useful?

 Further reading & references

-- Manufacturer's PIL, Atarax® Tablets; Alliance Pharmaceuticals, The electronic Medicines Compendium.
-Dated November 2012.
+- Manufacturer's PIL, Atarax® 10 mg and 25 mg Tablets; Alliance Pharmaceuticals, The electronic Medicines Compendium.
+Dated March 2016.

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 Patient Platform Limited has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.